isomerpages/nyp-sirs/_digital-programmes/3g-drive-sales-performance-on-lazada.md

     </tr>
 </table></center>

-<p>Selling your products on Lazada has never been easier with SIRS 1-day workshop!
-Get onboard the top e-marketplace platform in Southeast Asia to boost your sales by learning the marketing strategies you can deploy with Lazada's Marketing tools!</p>
+<p>Amplify traffic in Lazada and boost your sales by learning the marketing strategies you can deploy with Lazada's Marketing tools!</p>

+<p>Not onboard with Lazada yet?
+Our 1-day workshop in <a href="/digital-programmes/e-commerce-programmes/getting-started-on-lazada">Getting Started on Lazada (Onboarding)</a> can help you to do that to acquire more customers.</p>

 <h4>Outline</h4>
 <ol>